Britten-Norman

 Britten-Norman (BN) is a privately owned British aircraft manufacturer and aviation services provider.
 The company is the sole independent commercial aircraft producer in the United Kingdom.

-Britten-Norman has so far manufactured and sold almost 1,300 aircraft to customers in more than 120 countries.
+Britten-Norman has so far manufactured and sold its aircraft to customers in more than 120 countries.
 In addition to aircraft manufacturing, the company also performs maintenance, overhaul and repair work as well as performing sub-contract engineering and design work.

 The company's historic home is located at Bembridge on the Isle of Wight although airframes have been assembled under subcontract in Romania for more than 50 years.
 Romanian aircraft used to pass through to the UK for finalisation and certification.
 Nowadays aircraft are manufactured in the UK at the company's Lee-on-the-Solent manufacturing facility at Daedalus Airfield, a former Royal Naval Air Station.
 Spare parts production continues at the Bembridge site with sub assemblies also being supplied from the Romanian facility.

 The company manufactures such aircraft as the Islander and the militarised Defender both of which are capable of short take-off and landing (STOL) operations.
 The three-engined Trislander is still operating but is not currently being manufactured.
 The aircraft are typically used for inter-island schedules.